lostatc/swtchr/README.md

 ~/.config/swtchr/style.css
 ```

-You can look at the default stylesheet at [src/style.css](./src/style.css) as
+You can look at the default stylesheet [src/style.css](./src/style.css) as an
-an example.
+example.

 Additionally, you can open the interactive GTK debugger to inspect objects, see
 their CSS classes, and apply CSS styles live: